Arab League delegation begins Khartoum meetings, junta-opposition negotiations continue

 AFC member Babikir Feisal attributed the AFC’s positive response to the mediation proposal to involve in direct negotiations so as not to lose the achievements realised at the diplomatic level, so as not to be the party responsible for disrupting the African track.

-The Sudan Call group agreed on the African-Ethiopian initiative as a negotiating position after its technical committee studied the proposal.
+The Sudan Call alliance of armed movements, opposition parties, and civil society organisations, agreed on the African-Ethiopian initiative as a negotiating position after its technical committee studied the proposal.

-The Sudan Call said in a statement after a meeting of all its components at the National Umma Party’s Headquarters in Omdurman on Tuesday "The African-Ethiopian initiative is a good framework for direct negotiations, to complete the process of transition to a democratic civilian authority".
+The Sudan Call said in a statement after a meeting of all its components at the National Umma Party’s offices in Omdurman on Tuesday that "The African-Ethiopian initiative is a good framework for direct negotiations, to complete the process of transition to a democratic civilian authority".

-The meeting decided according to the statement that the negotiating process will be led by the negotiating delegation in accordance with the agreed negotiating position as political reference of the Central Council of the AFC.
+The participants decided that the negotiating process must be led by the negotiating delegation in accordance with the agreed negotiating position as political reference of the Central Council of the AFC.

 The statement also stressed that the escalation of demonstrations is a political issue not isolated from the political process to be decided by the Central Council of the AFC according to requirements.